25/09/2025- 05/01/2026 (Week 1 - Week 15)

 a.
 User Monetizations: Remove ads, subscription, pay per use, advertising

 b.
-Active Purchase: Sales, in-app purchases, microtransactions, affiliates
+Active Purchase: Sales, in-app purchases, microtransactions,

 c.
 Intellectual Property: Licensing